amoe/allen-moronuki/allen_moronuki_notes.md

 because it's hard to understand.
 But you can see that the list type uses similar types of thing to this.

+A long extended example of creating sum types.
+The upshot was, don't use type aliases (the type keyword) on stuff like Strings.
+The cardinality of these types is too large.

+The record type syntax allows us to create data more descriptively, in a manner similar to namedtuples / data maps in clojure.